1912 - The Authors League of America is founded to protect the interests of professional writers.

-The Writers, precursor of the Screen Writers Guild and operating as a social club, develops as a branch of the Authors League of America.
+1921 - The Writers, precursor to the Screen Writers Guild and operating as a social club, develops as a branch of the Authors League of America.

-, which was passed by Congress in 1935 to recognize employees’ rights to form and join unions and engage in collective bargaining.
-The NLRA also establishes the National Labor Relations Board to oversee and enforce the NLRA.
+1937 - The US Supreme Court upholds the National Labor Relations Act (NLRA), also known as the Wagner Act, which was passed by Congress in 1935 to recognize employees’ rights to form and join unions and engage in collective bargaining.

 August-November 1952 - The Screen Writers Guild and the Authors League of America go on a 14-week strike against the Alliance of Television Film Producers over royalty payments and ownership rights.

-1954 - The Screen Writers Guild joins with the Television Writers of America and the Radio Writers of America to become the Writers Guild of America, East (WGAE) and the Writers Guild of America, West (WGAW).
-The WGAE is headquartered in New York, and the WGAW in Los Angeles.
+1954 - The Screen Writers Guild joins with the Television Writers of America and the Radio Writers of America to become WGAE and WGAW.
+WGAE is headquartered in New York, and WGAW in Los Angeles.

 January-June 19, 1960 - The Writers Guild of America goes on a 21-week strike against the Alliance of Television Film Producers and against film studios that produce television shows.
 An agreement is reached regarding revenue from the sale of movies shown on television.

 March 6, 1973-June 24, 1973 - The Writers Guild of America goes on strike for increased wages and better health benefits.